abuseofnotation/category-theory-illustrated/01_set/text.md

 The concept of an isomorphism is strongly related to the concept of equality (that is why it is denoted with **≅**, which is almost the same as **=**).

 For example, we all know that everything is equal to itself.
-Well, if you look closely you would see that the identity function is reversible (its reverse is itself), so each set is isomorphic to itself.
+Well, if you look closely you would see that the identity function is reversible (its reverse is itself), so each set is also isomorphic to itself.

 ![The identity function](isomorphism_identity.svg)